 The latest Roundup has a feature on Community Voice projects and supplements on StormWCB and ECLOs.
 We also celebrate 30 years of the Macular Society and there's a new Five Star Award for good practice in the health sector in Wales.
 We're seeking nominations.

 Previous issues of Roundup are available to download at the Roundup page.

-Your Voice A Shared Vision south east Wales event
+Your Voice A Shared Vision south east Wales - meeting cancelled

-The next of Wales Council of the Blind's 'Your Voice, a Shared Vision' events for the south east Wales group is on Thursday 30th March.
+The meeting of Wales Council of the Blind's 'Your Voice, a Shared Vision' group for south east Wales scheduled for Thursday 30th March has been cancelled.

 WCB Perspectif launched